Marine spatial conflicts: Offshore wind – Increased pressure on Norway’s marine areas

 The right to utilise renewable energy resources at sea belongs to the state.
 Unlike with oil and gas, it is not the resource itself, but the right to exploit the resource that is the important factor for renewable energy resources.
 Management of resources is based on a system of licence and permit allocations for areas identified for this purpose, based on impact assessments and consultation processes.

 According to the OEA and the Offshore Energy Act Regulations (Havenergiforskriften) (OER), a licencing process takes place over several steps.
 The first notable step is the “opening of an area”.
 The areas available for resource exploitation today are only available as a result of assessment processes of several sea areas, on the basis of identified or potential spatial conflicts.
 Under §2-2 of the OEA, the most important interests of certain areas should be considered before an area can open for use.
-This provision of the OEA emphasizes that the impact assessment should include assessments of both environmental and social consequences of the proposed renewable energy production, as well as consequences for other commercial interests.
+This provision of the OEA emphasises that the impact assessment should include assessments of both environmental and social consequences of the proposed renewable energy production, as well as consequences for other commercial interests.
 The competence to open an area lies vested with the government, and cannot be delegated to the Ministry of Petroleum and Energy.
 The provision is meant to ensure that planning and development of energy production and transmission facilities take place within a holistic perspective, after the conduction of a broad assessment of any relevant interests and conditions.

 After the opening of a sea area, the licencing processes can begin.
 Under §3 of the OER companies that wish to apply for a licence must first submit a notification to the Ministry with a proposal for a project-specific impact assessment program.
 The assessment should consider any environmental and social effects of the proposed energy facility, including potential conflicts with other business activities and proposals for mitigating measures (see §2 a of the OER).
 The purpose of this assessment and the licencing process is to uncover any advantages and disadvantages in proceeding with the project, and the effects of the development so that any conflicts of interest can be identified and resolved at an early stage.